The Vermont Statutes Online

 (d) If the Commissioner determines that the unpaid wages were willfully withheld by the employer, the order for collection may provide that the employer is liable to pay an additional amount not to exceed twice the amount of unpaid wages, one-half of which will be remitted to the employee and one-half of which shall be retained by the Commissioner to offset administrative and collection costs.

-(e) Within 30 days after the date of the collection order, the employer or employee may file an appeal from the determination to a departmental administrative law judge.
+(e) Within 30 days after the date of the determination, the employer or employee may file an appeal from the determination to a departmental administrative law judge.
 The appeal shall, after notice to the employer and employee, be heard by the administrative law judge within a reasonable time.
-The administrative law judge shall review the complaint de novo, and after a hearing, the determination and order for collection shall be sustained, modified, or reversed by the administrative law judge.
+The administrative law judge shall review the complaint de novo and, after a hearing, the determination and, if applicable, order for collection shall be sustained, modified, or reversed by the administrative law judge.
 Prompt notice in writing of the decision of the administrative law judge and the reasons for it shall be given to all interested parties.

 (f) Notwithstanding any other provision of law, the employer or employee may appeal the decision of the administrative law judge within 30 days by filing a written request with the Employment Security Board.
 The appeal shall be heard by the Board after notice to the employee and employer.
 The Board may affirm, modify, or reverse the decision of the administrative law judge solely on the basis of evidence in the record or any additional evidence it may direct to be taken.
 Prompt notice of the decision of the Board shall be given to the employer and employee in the manner provided by section 1357 of this title.
 The Board’s decision shall be final unless an appeal to the Supreme Court is taken.
 Testimony given at any hearing upon a complaint of unpaid wages shall be recorded, but the record need not be transcribed unless ordered.
 The costs of transcription shall be paid by the requesting party.